PrettyFloralBonnet/javascript-notes/Objects/object-references-copying.md

 ...then as a result we get two independent variables, each holding a string `"Hello!"`.

 Objects are not like that.
-A variable assigned to an object does not store the object itself, but rather its address in memory, or a **reference** to it.
+A variable assigned to an object does not store the object itself, but rather **its address in memory**, or a **reference** to it.
 When an object variable is copied, the reference is copied, but the actual object is not duplicated.

 So, with something like: